Skip to navigation Skip to content

 Requirement for a claim

-A claim must be lodged for Austudy or YA if the customer wants to transfer to either of these payments.
+Customers must lodge a claim for Austudy or YA if they want to transfer to either of these payments.

 The Re-claim or Transfer for Austudy or Youth Allowance (SY089) paper claim is no longer accepted.